drtonyr/carbonTaxBackstop/docs/README.md

 ### Change In Expenditure Under A Carbon Tax

 It is now possible to calculate the expected change in demand for expenditure items and the CO2e for these items.
+For every expenditure decile the carbon tax over all expenditure items is calculated.
+If that matches the universal income then the books ballance and no further changes are necessary.
+If there is a mismatch then the income elasticity of demand curves are used to adjust expenditure on each item until the carbon tax does match the universal income.

 | Decile | expenditure/£ | ctax-UI at £500/t | %decrease in expenditure | prior tCO2e | post tCO2e  |